exonum/exonum-doc/src/get-started/java-binding.md

 dependencies of the service components (both system-specific ones, for example, Exonum time service, and external ones).
-Each service should define a module describing implementations of the framework interfaces – `com.exonum.binding.service.Service`, `com.exonum.binding.service.TransactionConverter` and implementations of other components, if any.
+Each service should define a module describing implementations of the framework interfaces – `Service`, `TransactionConverter` and implementations of other components, if any.

 !!! note "Minimalistic Example of Service Module"